-The first thing to do at an accident scene is to keep another accident from happening in the same spot.
-To protect the accident area:
+The first thing to do at an crash scene is to keep another crash from happening in the same spot.
+To protect the crash area:

-If your vehicle is involved in the accident, try to get it to the side of the road.
-This will help prevent another accident and allow traffic to move.

-If you're stopping to help, park away from the accident.
-The area immediately around the accident will be needed for emergency vehicles.

-Put on your flashers.

-Set out reflective triangles to warn other traffic.
-Make sure other drivers can see them in time to avoid the accident.
+- If your vehicle is involved in the crash, try to get it to the side of the road.
+This will help prevent another crash and allow traffic to move. - If you're stopping to help, park away from the crash.
+The area immediately around the crash will be needed for emergency vehicles. - Put on your flashers. - Set out reflective triangles to warn other traffic.
+Make sure other drivers can see them in time to avoid the crash.